jubileedev/ehayes_caffeinetracker/README.md

 > npm install

+Step 3: Setup your .env file to put to your mysql db setup

-Step 3: Pre-load that database with 5 unique drinks provided from instructions
+Step 4: Pre-load that database with 5 unique drinks provided from instructions

 > php artisan db:seed

+Step 5: Run within your browser, if you need to quickly load it up use php server

+> php artisan serve